Hotpotboy/WheelDroid/README.md

 WheelDroid
 ==========

-a  date widget for android like IOS.\n
+a  date widget for android like IOS.

 It is a special dialog that is used to select the date.